ptomato/talks/guadec2022/README.md

 (there are also some coding tasks, but they'll get done: [glib#623](https://gitlab.gnome.org/GNOME/glib/-/issues/623), [gjs#52](https://gitlab.gnome.org/GNOME/gjs/-/issues/52))

 <!--
     Speaking of impactful.
+I had to mention the Big Hammer sometime.
     Well, I've milked four GUADEC talks out of this Big Hammer issue, so it's really time to get the fix landed.
     If you want all the details, watch my talk at GUADEC 2019, but I'll give a quick summary.
-    We had an issue with the garbage collector in JS holding on to objects longer than it should have.
+    We had an issue with the garbage collector in GJS holding on to objects longer than it should have, because of the interaction between JavaScript objects and GObjects referencing each other.
     We have a workaround, affectionately called the Big Hammer, that runs the garbage collector every 10 seconds to clean up these objects.
 However, this is obviously bad for performance.
 We have had a fix mostly finished for several years!
-But the problem is that if we merge it, then GNOME Shell's memory usage will go up again because we are no longer OVER-collecting garbage.
+But the problem is that if we merge it, then counterintuitively, GNOME Shell's memory usage will go up again because we are no longer OVER-collecting garbage.
 Users do watch this stuff, and so if we do that, it will be a public relations disaster with all sorts of articles published complaining about memory leaks that are not actually memory leaks.

     So, there are only squishy, demotivating problems left to solve where it's not clear what success looks like, and we really need some help with these.
-What we really need is a way to measure and quantify the effect of the fix on GNOME Shell's performace, that takes both CPU time and memory usage into account, and is not just someone running Top - so that we can correctly and effectively tune the garbage collector's parameters for a long-lived process like GNOME Shell.
+The first thing we need is a way to measure and quantify the effect of the fix on GNOME Shell's performace, that takes both CPU time and memory usage into account, and is not just someone running Top - so that we can correctly and effectively tune the garbage collector's parameters for a long-lived process like GNOME Shell.
+Last year I added some metrics for this to Sysprof, but I need help figuring out how to interpret the numbers.

     We also need help with a communication plan, so we can figure out how to set expectations for users who have been awaiting this fix for a long time.